Tokyo

 What are some of the best luxury hotels with Breakfast in Tokyo?

 There are many luxury hotels with Breakfast in Tokyo.
-Hotel Metropolitan Tokyo Ikebukuro (from $105), Tokyo Dome Hotel (from $97) and Keio Plaza Hotel Tokyo (from $206) are very popular.
+Hotel Metropolitan Tokyo Ikebukuro (from AU$152), Tokyo Dome Hotel (from AU$168) and Imperial Hotel, Tokyo (from AU$327) are very popular.

 Tokyo Hotels with Breakfast Information